 - Promptly addressing scheduling conflicts with alternative options

-- Utilizing reliable communication platforms for rapid availability confirmations
+- Utilizing reliable communication platforms for rapid confirmations

 - Documenting responses to maintain transparent records